Rockingham Trail & Lake Massabesic, Manchester/Auburn NH

 Showing those loggers where to go

-A New Year’s Day visit to Mt.
-Monadnock
+A New Year’s Day visit to Mount Monadnock

-I usually travel to Temple every New Year’s Day for the Peanut Butter Chip Chase 5k.
-The drive from my home to the Wapack Range is beautiful, and I enjoy walking (not running) on Temple’s quiet roads.
-Today, though, I decided to bring in 2014 by heading to Mt.
-Monadnock for a First Day Hike sponsored by the good folks at Monadnock State Park.
-I chose a guided nature hike along the low and flat Parker Trail; the other option was an uphill hike to a spot with a good view.
-Each hike drew about twenty people, accompanied by guides from the park and from the Forest Society.
+I decided to bring in 2014 by heading to Jaffrey, New Hampshire and Mount Monadnock for a First Day Hike sponsored by the good folks at Monadnock State Park.
+Two routes were offered.
+I chose a nature hike along the low and flat Parker Trail, accompanied by guides from the park and from the Forest Society.

 Yours truly celebrating New Year's Day on Mt.
 Monadnock

-I wore strap-on traction aids for my boots, and left my snowshoes in the car when I saw how icy the trails were.
+I left my snowshoes in the car and strapped traction aids to my boots when I saw how icy the trails were.
 The temperature was about 15º, and I can tell you now what happens when you carry granola bars in your backpack on a 15º day: the bars freeze solid.
-(Three words for next time: inside coat pocket.)
+(Next time, I’ll carry them in an inside coat pocket.)
 Lots of sunshine, though.

 We were led by Meredith and Brenda of the park staff, along with a specialist in land conservation from the Forest Society.
-I didn’t take notes but soaked in what I could as they talked about forest management, wildlife habitat, and the history of the mountain.
+I soaked as much as I could as they talked about forest management, wildlife habitat, and the history of the mountain.
 We walked at a very leisurely pace along the quiet Parker Trail.
 Half the fun was watching the kids in our group.
 A few of them appeared to be veterans of the trails.
 Others were wide-eyed and full of questions, walking a little unsteadily as they adjusted to having microspikes on their boots.

 This is the third year that First Day Hikes have been held at New Hampshire state parks.
-I think I’ll be back next year.
+I’ll look forward to future events.

 A path to take another day: Lost Farm trail.